j-huthmacher/AlphaWorm/README.md

 # AlphaWorm
 Student project where we use reinforcement learning to solve the worm domain of Unity ML.

+## Package Strucute
+A brief introduction to our package structure.

 ## Usage
 ### Prerequisites:
 Local